alex-pope/alphabet-app/README.md

 * Matches and plays recorded audio when shared event is fired by touching a letter.
 * Due to 26 letters and 10 numbers, redundancy is reduced by generating much of the UI through code, instead of within the layout xml file.

-Apk file available for demonstration soon.
+Apk file is available for demonstration at https://github.com/alex-pope/alphabet-app/blob/master/bin/Alphabet.apk?raw=true.

 To generate your own apk, audio files must be placed in ./res/raw/ directory in the format:
 * a.mp3 - z.mp3 for letters